C4RDELL/C4RDELL/README.md

 - 🌱 I’m currently learning JavaScript & working with github!

-- 💬 Ask me about: Anything at all :)
+- 💬 Ask me: Anything at all :)

-- 📫 How to reach me: quentinmccormick13@gmail.com
+- 📫 You can reach me at: quentinmccormick13@gmail.com

 - 😄 Pronouns: he/him